Cybersecurity & Information Systems

 To fulfill this gap, in an effort to develop the required talent, academic departments across the spectrum of computing disciplines are launching initiatives to establish new cybersecurity programs or courses of study within existing programs.

-University of Detroit Mercy is recognized by the National Security Agency and the U.S. Department of Homeland Security as a Center for Academic Excellence in Cyber Defense from 2004 to present.
+University of Detroit Mercy is designated by the National Security Agency as a Center for Academic Excellence in Cyber Defense from 2004 to present.

-Detroit Mercy's cybersecurity major consists of 14 required classes (42 credits) and 2 electives (6 credits) for a total of 16 courses or 48 credits.
+Detroit Mercy's Bachelor of Science in Cybersecurity consists of 14 required classes (42 credits) and 2 electives (6 credits) for a total of 16 courses or 48 credits.
 To obtain this undergraduate degree, you must fulfill the requirements of the University Core Curriculum, the requirements for the 48-credit-hour program major and have completed a minimum of 120 credit hours.

 Course topics will include: